mikevercoelen/py-2025/README.md

 # `py-2025`

-## How to setup a Python project the right way in 2025
+## How to set up a Python project the right way in 2025

 ### Pre-requisites